 Student Accommodations

-The availability or access to student accommodations is also another important factor to consider.
-Most public universities offer on-campus accommodations because they are usually larger in size as compared to the smaller private universities.
+The availability of or access to student accommodations is also an important factor to consider.
+Most public universities offer on-campus accommodations because they are usually larger in size compared to the smaller private universities.

 Value for Your Money

-Thai universities offer the most value when comparing them to universities in other parts of the world.
+Thai universities offer strong value when comparing them to universities in other parts of the world.
 Thai universities offer quality education at a fraction of what you’d pay anywhere else in the world.
-It’s important to choose a university that is highly accredited and has a good reputation within the Thai job market.
+Choose a university that is highly accredited and has a good reputation within the Thai job market.

 Foreign Friendly